 The Capstone Clinical is designed to assist students in the integration of the competencies essential for the practice of professional nursing.
 During the semester, the student will progress from a structured supervised framework of practice to a general framework of supervision from the faculty and agency preceptors.
 The clinical site will be dependent upon the student's needs based upon the joint analysis of the student and faculty prior to the placement and availability of clinical sites.
+Out-of-town clinical may be required, necessitating personal transportation.
 Prerequisites: NU 404, NU 413.
 Spring semester.

-NU 427 Comprehensive Nursing Review
+NU 427 Comprehensive Nursing Review 3.5 Cr

-3.5 Cr

-This course is intended to assist the student's own preparation for their NCLEX examination and is a comprehensive review of the nursing content.
-Students will be expected to retain accountability and responsibility for their personal NCLEX preparation plan and for the completion of their preparation plan.
-The course will utilize on-line computerized resources, information from multiple published written NCLEX review resources, as well as NCLEX review video resources.
-Prerequisites: NU 404, NU 413, or concurrent NU 414, NU 417.
+This course is intended to assist the student's own preparation for their NCLEX-RN examination and is a comprehensive review of the nursing content and NCLEX-RN test-taking strategies.
+Students will be expected to retain accountability and responsibility for the development and completion of their own personal NCLEX-RN preparation plan, in collaboration with the instructor.
+The course will utilize on-line NCLEX-RN review resources as well as written materials and lecture format.
+Prerequisites: NU 404, NU 413, NU 406 and all 200-level and 300-level nursing courses.
+Co-requisite or previous completion of NU 414, NU 417.
 Spring semester.
 There is an additional fee for this course.